fableh/azubi_train_2018/exercise2/README.md

 <img src="./img/ps.PNG" alt="package" width="60%">

-Please familarize with CPU "Property Set" this is pre- created and will be used for the Thing configuration.
+Please familarize with CPU "Property Set" (PS) this is pre- created and will be used for the Thing configuration.

+In the next step u can create now an own PS e.g. for some Basic informations, feel free